Community Relations

 Press Releases

-- Board approves tentative agreement with the Rochester Education Association, investing an additional $33 million in RCS teachers
+- Board invests an additional $33 million in RCS teachers

-- RCS Board of Education selects Nicholas Russo as its candidate for superintendent pending negotiations, April 5, 2024
+- Board selects Nicholas Russo as superintendent, April 5, 2024

 - Rochester Community Schools advances superintendent search, March 6, 2024